+What do I need to know about dog tooth extraction aftercare?
 Depending on your dog’s dental health, there may come a time when they need to have a tooth removed.
 Dog tooth extractions are a relatively common procedure and can be necessary for a number of reasons.
 Sometimes a fractured tooth gets damaged beyond repair.
 In other cases, a tooth with significant decay might need to be removed in order to prevent infections and further tooth decay.

 Well-trained veterinary dentists will do everything possible to save a functional tooth that isn’t causing your canine any pain.
 But when the decay or injury is too extreme, removing the tooth may be the best option for your dog’s dental and overall health.
 Although a tooth extraction will require your dog to undergo anesthesia, don’t worry!
 From start to finish, we take every precaution to ensure your pet’s health and safety throughout the procedure.

-Dog Tooth Extraction Recovery and Aftercare
+Dog Tooth Extraction Aftercare and Recovery

 Every pet owner should feel confident about the treatment their pets are receiving.
 Knowing what to expect after a dog tooth extraction and how to care for your dog will ensure a full recovery.